STLCC Enrollment and Attendance Policies

 NG—No Grade

-This is a temporary indication that the instructor has not assigned a grade.
+This is a temporary designator that the instructor has not assigned a grade.

 Grades: Transfer Credit

-Transfer grades indicate courses you completed at another school that STLCC has approved for credit.
-While these grades don't count toward your GPA, the credits can be applied to your degree if the courses meet STLCC program requirements.
+Transfer grades indicate courses a student has completed at another school that STLCC has approved for credit.
+While these grades are not computed in the overall GPA, the credits can be applied to a student's declared degree if the courses meet STLCC program requirements.

 The following codes indicate the letter grade earned at the previous school: